Taste the real Alphono Mango SHOP NOW

 Langra aam is a variety grown in India, particularly in northern Uttar Pradesh.
 It is known for its sweet, aromatic flavour and juicy flesh.

-Langra mangoes have thick green skin that turns yellow as the Fruit ripens and have an oblong or oval shape.
+Langra mangoes have thick green skin that turns yellow as the Fruit ripens.
+They are oblong or oval in shape.

 Season of the Langra aam: They are typically available from July to September.